 To undertake this trip, you will require the following:

-GBAO permit.
+A visa is required for Tajikistan.
 Travel along the Pamir Highway requires a special permit to visit the Gorno Badakhshan Autonomous Oblast (GBAO).
-Most Tajik embassies are able to issue GBAO permits at the same time as a tourist visa for an additional fee.
 It is important that you specify that your permit is needed for "ALL AREAS, including Khorog, Darvoz, Vanj, Rushon Ishkashkim, Wer, Jelandy, Alichur, Murgab and Kara Kul".
 Permit duration is for a maximum 45 days from start date.
 30-day tourist e- visas and GBAO permit are obtainable via the link here www.evisa.tj/index.evisa

 Important: You will have to specify the start and end date for your Kyrgyz Visa.
 The start date should be no later than 15 days after the start of the tour.